Ynn/selfstar/general/about.md

 ICasa has been designed and implemented by Dr. Thomas Lévêque, Dr. Gabriel Pedraza and Dr. Issac Garcia under the supervision of Dr. Catherine Hamon.

+# Contact

+Please contact us, for more information  : contact (at) self-star.net

 </article>